How to choose the best Dyson

 Some Dyson vacuums we've tested have proved significantly quieter than others.
 Before you buy, make sure you check the individual noise ratings on the test results page to find a quiet model.
 Models rated five stars for noise are the quietest money can buy.

-Dyson vacuums can weigh almost 11kg.
+Dyson vacuums can weigh almost 10kg.
 That's a lot to haul up and down the stairs, especially when you consider that we've found some vacuum cleaners weighing just 4kg.

 We include the weight of the tube and hose, plus any attachments designed to be stored on the vacuum, when we weigh vacuum cleaners - something manufacturers often leave out.
 You can use the specs page on individual Dyson vacuum cleaner reviews to check the weight of different Dyson models.